Arizona Divorce Attorneys | Hildebrand Law, PC

 It could also mean the lawyer lacks sufficient support staff to handle something as easy as speaking to you about your case.

-Few of the attorneys whom we come across know much about how to actually operate a successful law practice.
+Few of the attorneys whom we come across know much about how to operate a successful law practice.

 They are almost always understaffed, overworked, and unable to give any case the attention it deserves.

-This leads to mistakes, sloppy work, and dissatisfied clients.
+Having inadequate support staff leads to mistakes, sloppy work, and dissatisfied clients.
 You should treat your first phone call as the best experience you may expect from that law firm.

-Great law firms know that the quest for being the best never ends.
+The best family law firms know that the quest for being the best never ends.
 Stated differently, the best divorce attorneys never stop searching for ways to be better.

 The best attorneys have plenty of business to keep them busy.
 That steady flow of clients eager to hire them provides them with the ability to decline to take cases they believe are going to end with a bad result.